 Pork has many beneficial qualities that make it easy to incorporate into a balanced menu.
 The variety of options range from decadent and flavorful to lean and nutrient-rich cuts that are affordable, easy to make, and enjoyable to people of all ages.

-Pork is naturally low in sodium and an “excellent” source of potassium — two nutrients that, together, can help regulate blood pressure.
+Pork is naturally low in sodium and a “good” source of potassium — two nutrients that, together, can help regulate blood pressure.

 Both the pork tenderloin and pork sirloin roast meet the criteria for the American Heart Association Heart Checkmark, which means they contain less than 5 grams of fat, 2 grams or less of saturated fat, and 480 milligrams or less of sodium per label serving.

 Percent of daily value provided by pork based on a 3-ounce serving

 Iron is a mineral we need for growth and development.
 Our body uses it to make hemoglobin, which is a protein in red blood cells that carries oxygen from the lungs throughout the body, and myoglobin, a protein that provides oxygen to muscles.
 Your body also uses iron in hormone production.
 Iron in food comes in two forms: heme iron and nonheme iron.
 Meat like pork, seafood, and poultry have both heme and nonheme iron.

 Important for the normal function of many enzymes (catalysts for the body’s chemical reactors), glucose and muscle action.

 Important for the normal function of many enzymes in the body and involved in the metabolism of sugars and fatty acids.

 Strengthens bones and generates energy in cells.